 - Construct a Dutch-style seawall across the Strait of Gibraltar, turn the Mediterranean Sea into a reservoir, and control its elevation with gates.

 - Create a Niagara Falls Bypass that connects Lake Huron’s Bay to Lake Ontario, bypassing Lake Erie completely (and unfortunately displacing a few thousand homes in the process).

 - Put the 600-metre high ice dam back on the Clark Fork and recreate the Missoula floods through the Columbia Gorge;

 - Rebuild the Red Rock Pass spillway to re-create Lake Bonneville and then drain it back to the Great Salt Lake by excavating another outlet to the Ocean;

 - Construct the fabled Northwest Passage by connecting the Missouri River with the Columbia;

 - Put a canal across the Swiss Alps or the Himalayas

 - Make reservoirs out of craters on the moon, or even put a dam across palaeochannels on Mars!

 You may need to use upwards of 1 km grids for some of the larger examples I’ve listed, but you can scale projects up or down to suit your needs.
 If you’ve got to practice with something, you might as well think big!
-It doesn’t really take any extra time to use real locations for your example projects now that Google can hook you up with free DEM data anywhere in the solar system, so go crazy with it!
+Why learn the ropes with a boring old bund or drain?
+It doesn’t take any extra time to use real locations for your example projects now that Google can hook you up with free DEM data anywhere in the solar system, so go crazy with it!